emirks/yokatlas-mcp-typescript/README.md

    ```

 ### Smithery Deployment
-Dependencies are automatically installed during the build process - no manual setup required!
+Uses **Custom Deploy** with a custom Dockerfile for full control over the build environment.
+Dependencies are automatically installed during Docker build - no manual setup required!

 2. **Development:**
    ```bash